kruize/benchmarks/spring-petclinic/README.md

 `kruize/jmeter_petclinic:noport` is the image used to apply the load

-Example to run the load on openshift
+Example to run the load on 2 petclinic instances for 2 iterations in openshift cluster

 **`$./scripts/petclinic-load.sh openshift 2 2`**
 ```

 #########################################################################################
                              Starting Iteration 1
 #########################################################################################